-The body contains the same PASSporT that is transmitted in-band via SIP signaling per the normal STIR/SHAKEN standards.
+The body contains the same PASSporT that is transmitted in-band via SIP signaling per established STIR/SHAKEN standards.
 The connection between the STI-AS and CPS must use be secured using TLS.

 CPS Discovery

 OOB SHAKEN defines a model with one Call Placement Service (CPS) per terminating service provider.
 The STI-AS of the originating service provider must be able to discover the publicly accessible URL of the terminating service provider’s CPS.
-CPS discovery requires a mapping of the called party digits into a portability-corrected Operating Company Number (OCN) which is then used to identify the URL of the terminating service provider’s CPS.
-The mapping of OCN to CPS URL must be handled in a trusted and authoritative fashion.
+CPS discovery requires a mapping of the called party digits to a portability-corrected Operating Company Number (OCN) which is then used to identify the URL of the terminating service provider’s CPS.
+The mapping of TSP OCNs that will receive an OOB PASSporT to CPS URL must be handled in a trusted and authoritative fashion.
 Multiple implementation models are possible to achieve this trusted CPS discovery service.
 The STI-PA, for example, is a logical party to fulfill this role with minimal incremental effort.

 The following diagram, recreated from ATIS 1000084-E, summarizes the roles and responsibilities associated with the STI-PA, including the interfaces to other functional elements.
 This version of the diagram, however, includes the additional function of providing accurate CPS discovery.
 The two additions to the diagram are noted in bold text: 1) CPS URL provisioned by the service provider and 2) the Mapping of OCNs to CPS URLs published by the STI-PA.

 Figure 4.
-Expanded STI-PA Roles and Responsibilities
+CPS Discovery through STI-PA

-The process for the STI-PA to provide accurate route discovery requires the following steps:
+The process for the STI-PA to provide accurate CPS discovery requires the following steps:

-The service provider manually provisions their CPS URL for each of their OCNs to the STI-PA.
+The service provider provisions the CPS URL for each of their OCNs, and

-The STI-PA publishes the mapping of OCN to CPS URLs for all service providers.
+The STI-PA publishes the mapping of OCNs to CPS URLs for all service providers.

-Format of OCN and CPS Address List
+Format of OCN and CPS URL List

-The CPS list is published via an API in the same way the STI-PA publishes the list of approved Certification Authorities (CAs).
-The STI-PA generates a JSON web PASSporT containing the CPS mapping data.
-The PASSporT is signed using the STI-PA’s private key.
-A sample JWT header and body are below.
+The CPS URL list is published via an API in the same way the STI-PA publishes the list of approved STI-Certification Authorities (STI-CAs).
+The STI-PA generates a JSON Web Token (JWT) containing the CPS mapping data.
+This PASSporT is then signed using the STI-PA’s private key.
+A sample JWT header and body are below:

 Header: